-The housing association must apply to the court for a possession order if you stay after the section 21 notice period expires.
+The housing association must apply to the court for a possession order if you stay after the end of the notice period.

-The housing association must start court action within 6 months of the date you received the section 21 notice if your tenancy started on or after 1st October 2015.
+They must start court action within 6 months of the date they gave you the section 21 notice.

-- you think the section 21 notice is not valid
+- order you to leave if the notice is valid

 If you don't leave your home by the date given in a possession order, the housing association can apply to the court for eviction by bailiffs.